How to apply for a visa in order to visit relatives or friends

 Turning in your application

-Submit your application to a Swedish embassy or consulate-general, or to the company which is handling visa applications on behalf of the embassy or consulate.
+Submit your application and the documents required to a Swedish embassy or consulate-general, or to the company which is handling visa applications on behalf of the embassy or consulate.

 If Sweden does not have an embassy or consulate in your country, you might be able to turn in the application at the foreign mission of another country.